-Last year on Election Day Eve, Seth Meyers ended his final Closer Look of the campaign by comparing the two candidates.
+On Election Day Eve, Seth Meyers ended his final Closer Look of the campaign by comparing the two candidates.
 “Do you pick someone who’s under federal investigation for using a private e-mail server or do you pick someone …” he began, before proceeding to list many legally dubious, reprehensible things about Donald Trump for 50 seconds, gradually losing his breath, overwhelmed.
 He ended the tally by joking, “How can you choose?”
 It was designed to be a final statement, an “In Conclusion.”
 He was ready for it to be over, as was his audience.
 But it was just beginning.

-Over the last year, a tremendous amount of comedy focused on Trump has been created and consumed, whether on Twitter, late-night shows, comedy-club stages, or sitcoms.
+Over the last couple years, a tremendous amount of comedy focused on Trump has been created and consumed, whether on Twitter, late-night shows, comedy-club stages, or sitcoms.
 Perhaps because there is so much of it, an assumption has emerged that this presidency is good for comedy.
 “Whatever your thoughts about President Donald Trump’s impact on America, no one can deny that he’s truly made one sector of America great again: Political comedy,” reads a piece published on CNN this summer, which echoes an opinion I have heard regularly (though rarely by comedians).
 I can see why some would think this is the case.
 SNL has earned its best ratings since the early ’90s.
-Comedy Central’s fall lineup included four politically focused late-night shows: The Daily Show, The Opposition, The President Show, and The Jim Jefferies Show (not to The Fake News With Ted Helms special).
+Comedy Central’s fall 2017 lineup included four politically focused late-night shows: The Daily Show, The Opposition, The President Show, and The Jim Jefferies Show (not to The Fake News With Ted Helms special).
 Stephen Colbert’s more politically focused show is beating Jimmy Fallon in the ratings, and Jimmy Kimmel’s own political turn helped him beat Fallon for the first time, too.
 Then there’s Samantha Bee and Seth Meyers and Robin Thede and John Oliver and so on, to the point where CNN felt we needed a “Special Report” on Late Night in the Age of Trump.
-As Lara Zarum wrote this fall in the Village Voice, Trump is “the biggest target of our age.”
+As Lara Zarum wrote in the Village Voice, Trump is “the biggest target of our age.”

 It’s true, he is.
 He’s a [sigh] yuge target.
 But that doesn’t mean he’s the best target, or even a good one.
 This boom of political comedy is less motivated by the people making it than an industry attempting to seize upon the market’s addiction to consuming as much as they can about the president.
 I was told by one comedian on a politically leaning show that while their team saw an opportunity because of how aggressively the networks were seeking such projects, they weren’t particularly excited about doing something topical.
 It’s not that all comedy made about Trump this year has been bad, but that his administration has resulted in comedians making worse comedy than they would have otherwise.
 That’s because Trump is a bad subject for comedy: He’s shallow and played out, and already what people expect from the comedy about him is bad.

-This expectation, and comedians’ awareness of it, was well captured by a joke in Patton Oswalt’s new Netflix special, Annihilation.
+This expectation, and comedians’ awareness of it, was well captured by a joke in Patton Oswalt’s Netflix special, Annihilation.
 After about ten minutes of talking about the president, Oswalt stops, announces, “That’s it for the Trump material,” and then continues into probably his funniest and definitely his most honest joke about Trump:

 “People tell me, ‘You comedians must be so happy.
 Trump is president.
 All this free material.’
 You know what, yes, there is a lot of material, but there is too fucking much.
 It’s exhausting.
 Being a comedian while Trump is president is like, imagine there’s like an insane man on the sidewalk, just shitting on the sidewalk and yelling about Hitler.
 So you’re looking at him and immediately think of the funniest joke about shitting on the sidewalk, and you turn to tell it to a bunch of people, and behind you he’s taken the shit and made a sombrero out of it.
 So you turn and you tell your amazing shitting on the sidewalk [story] and everyone goes, ‘Oh … Turn around, he made a sombrero out of it.
 Do a sombrero joke.’
 Ah, fuck!
 I can make fun of the shit he did the last couple of days, but by the time it airs, you guys are going to be like, ‘Wait what was that again?’”